 A research team at the Korea Brain Research Institute discovered, for the first time, an increased specific expression of the Ube2h gene in the blood of people living with Alzheimer's.

-The study links certain enzymes with degenerative brain diseases, which could mean scientists and drugmakers now have a new biomarker for the diagnosis of Alzheimer’s and dementia.
+A new study published in International Journal of Molecular Sciences (IJMS) links certain enzymes with degenerative brain diseases, which could mean scientists and drugmakers now have a new biomarker for the diagnosis of Alzheimer’s and dementia.

 To maintain homeostasis, our body continually creates and breaks down protein.
 Once the proteins in a cell reach the end of their lifespan, a small protein called ubiquitin attaches to them and, in a process called ubiquitination, they are broken down.
 If something goes awry during this protein degradation process, extra proteins accumulate inside our cells, leading to cancer and other diseases.

-The Korean research team discovered that one of the enzymes critical to this degradation of protein cells, an enzyme called E2, is over-expressed in both people and mice with Alzheimer’s.
+A Korean research team discovered that one of the enzymes critical to this degradation of protein cells, an enzyme called E2, is over-expressed in both people and mice with Alzheimer’s.
 That led them to the consistent increased expression of Ube2h.